 709. Membrane Biology.
 (3) Membrane biogenesis including (1) regulation of phospholipid, cholesterol, and prostaglandin metabolism; (2) lipid biophysics; (3) polypeptide insertion and post-translational processing of membrane proteins; analysis of membrane structure using biochemical and biophysical approaches; advanced topics on membrane transport and the role of the membrane in tissue bioenergetics.
 P-Biochemistry 705 or permission of instructor.
 Offered in evennumbered years.
+Waite, Staff

-Waite, Staff ment, qualitative and quantitative techniques.
+712. Immunochemistry.
+(2) Structures of antibodies and their synthesis, the structure of antigenic determinants, complement, qualitative and quantitative techniques.
 The course attempts to provide a working knowledge of immunochemistry as a basic research tool in biochemistry and to introduce the student to the structural components of antibodies and antigens which make it possible to develop such a diverse repertoire of specific antibodies during the immune response.
 P-691, 705, or equivalent.
 Offered in even-numbered years.
 Doellgast